haochencoding/ladybug/README.md

 After uploading, please load the ladybug app on the watch.
 Tick record to start recording.

+## Version 2.1
+Version ready to be published on Bangle.Js app store.
+Same functionality to version 2.

 # Reference
-The version 2 app is built based on the source code from the Recorder Bangle app, see [GitHub link](https://github.com/espruino/BangleApps/tree/master/apps/recorder)
+The version 2 app is built based on the logic of the Recorder Bangle app, see [GitHub link](https://github.com/espruino/BangleApps/tree/master/apps/recorder)